 So McDonald’s doesn’t make their money from selling burgers.

 Does that really surprise you?
+How does McDonald’s make money then?

-A lot of us don't realize that McDonald’s isn't really a burger-flipping restaurant chain.
+A lot of us don’t realize that McDonald’s isn’t really a burger-flipping restaurant chain.
 Well, it is, but not purely.
-Peel back the layers and you’ll find that the corporate entity is actually one hell of a real estate company.
+Peel back the layers and you’ll find that the corporate entity is actually one heck of a real estate company.
 Former McDonald’s CFO, Harry J. Sonneborn, is even quoted as saying, “we are not technically in the food business.
 We are in the real estate business.
 The only reason we sell fifteen-cent hamburgers is because they are the greatest producer of revenue, from which our tenants can pay us our rent.”

-Or you can also get into real estate very easily these day's with a company called Fundrise.
+Or you can also get into real estate very easily these days with a company called Fundrise.

 The fast food giant came from humble beginnings.
 The McDonald brothers, sons of Irish immigrants, first opened up a hot dog stand in 1937 in Pasadena before venturing out to open their first restaurant.
 By 1953 they had seen some success using an assembly line method of burger preparation.
 They’d already started franchising the system, but not the atmosphere or name of their restaurant.